apache/cordova-coho/docs/cadence-release-process.md

 For each package to be released, replace `cordova-android` with the package name and `3.6.0` with the new version.

 Protip: The version is in the filename. `latest` is the public release tag on npm.

+Note: when doing the `npm publish` make sure you are using a recent version of node stable (v0.10 or greater).
+Do not use an experimental version of node such as v0.11 since behavior may be unpredictable when using something other than a stable version of node.

     cd ../cordova-dist-dev/$JIRA